aws-neuron/aws-neuron-sdk/neuron-intro/install-templates/conda-tensorflow-info.rst

 .. note::

-   The ``tensorflow-neuron`` Conda package comes with TensorBoard-Neuron.
-There is no standalone ``tensorboard-neuron`` Conda package at this time.
+   The ``tensorflow-neuron`` Conda package comes with TensorBoard-Neuron (Neuron v1.12.2 and below) or the Neuron plugin for TensorBoard (Neuron v1.13.0 and higher) .
+There is no standalone ``tensorboard-neuron`` or ``tensorboard-plugin-neuron`` Conda package at this time.

 .. note::